 These bits of information are required to verify your identity, determine your eligibility to enroll in UP, and to document consent or authorization for the processing of personal data in the course of determining your eligibility to enroll in UP.

 UP processes your registered email address and access credentials in order to verify your identity, enable you to securely accomplish online forms, and to confidentially view the results of your application through an online portal.
 Please see to it that you keep your access credentials secure.

 You also provide information regarding the highest educational attainment, occupation, employment information, and annual income or pension of your parents or legal guardian; the number of other persons (whether household members or not), who contribute to your household’s upkeep (including your education), and the total amount of their contributions; whether your family is a recipient of the 4Ps program of the government; as well as other socio-economic information.
-UP processes such socio-economic data, along with your permanent address, and other information (e.g., grades; whether you are a child of a UP faculty or employee) because the selection of campus qualifiers also considers socio-economic and geographic factors as explained in the General Information Bulletin.
+UP processes such socio-economic data, along with your permanent address, and other information (e. g., grades; whether you are a child of a UP faculty member or employee, your choice of UP campuses and degree programs) because the selection of campus qualifiers also considers socio-economic and geographic factors as explained in the General Information Bulletin.

 We also ask if you are a member of an indigenous people’s group.
 Such processing is done pursuant to Section 9 of Republic Act No. 9500 (or the University of the Philippines Charter of 2008, or simply the UP Charter) which requires UP to observe the principle of democratic access in its admissions process; and take affirmative steps to enhance access of disadvantaged students to University programs and services.
 The UP Charter can be viewed via http://www.officialgazette.gov.ph/2008/04/19/republic-act-no-9500/.